 WHO WE ARE

-The staff of WaudWare Incorporated currently consists of two programmers and one technical support staff.
+The staff of WaudWare Incorporated typically consists of programmers and technical support staff.
 From time to time, we use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include computer consultants, programmers and technicians, office security and maintenance, bookkeepers and accountants, temporary workers to cover holidays, website developers, cleaners, and couriers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
-We Collect Personal Information: Primary Purposes

 ABOUT OUR CLIENTS